Mikew027/michael-client/README.md

 # michael-client
-# pipx run hatch new michael-client is what created the toml file just FYI TODO:: Line needs to be removed - Michael is a rockstar.
+#  just FYI TODO:: Line needs to be removed - Michael is a rockstar.

  Michael GraphQL client :